bitcarmanlee/easy-algorithm-interview-and-practice/README.md

 For CS majors, some of them have not studied mathematics courses systematically,
 such as matrix analysis, probability statistics, optimization, etc.
 The major of the author's master's degree is pattern recognition.
-And in the future work, he will roughly understand which mathematical knowledge
+And in the future work, he roughly understand which mathematical knowledge
 is the key and difficult point in algorithm learning and practice.
 Therefore, this project is also suitable for students majoring in CS